EStrilets/EStrilets/README.md

 I've built and developed various interactive applications throughout my career, covering everything from SaaS to mobile and web applications.
 These experiences allowed me to approach UI/UX with a user-goal-driven approach and develop accessibility and scalability applications.

-**Contact me if you would like to make cool stuff together!
-I'm currently looking for work.**

 ## Tools 👨🏻‍💻

 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)